 So, what are you trying to say?

 Basically this: we all need to learn a lesson from the paraben controversy.
-Any substance can be toxic, and it’s really hard elucidated the true toxicological potential of the products we use since they’re comprised of so many ingredients in so many unique formulations.
-Being too quick to throw out a tried-and-true ingredient like parabens without better information can lead to the prominence of something even worse (and harder to pronounce) like methylisothiazolinone.
+Any substance can be toxic in a large enough quantity, and it’s really hard elucidated the true toxicological potential of the products we use since they’re comprised of so many ingredients in so many unique formulations.
+Being too quick to throw out tried-and-true ingredients like parabens without better information can lead to the prominence of something even worse (and harder to pronounce) like methylisothiazolinone.
 Essentially, the devil you know may be better than the devil you don’t.
 Additionally, the skincare and personal care industries need to be held accountable – you can’t get rid of one preservative as a marketing tactic while introducing something potentially more dangerous with less data behind it.
-That said, we clearly need more investigations about parabens to fully understand their impact.
+That said, we can all learn something from the paraben controversy.